amanuel2/GoLangPractice/README.md

 # GoLangPractice
-This is just the practice i have been doing over the week so i understand Go Better...
-Hope you will too!
+This is just the practice i have been doing over the past days...

 #How to see it?
 Go to the go folder, and click on main.go!!